Deigoodle/GlucoPy/README.md

 ```
 ### Plots

+All the plots use a `Gframe` object as first parameter.
 Check the [documentation of glucopy.plot](https://deigoodle.github.io/GlucoPy/glucopy.plot.html) for a complete list of plots

 #### Ambulatory Glucose Profile (AGP)